Alumnus Believes in Healing Power of Hypnosis

 By: Damon Markiewicz

 Hugh Sadlier, G'68, is a board-certified hypnotherapist with more than three decades of experience helping individuals achieve mental, emotional, physical, and spiritual well-being through hypnosis.
-He is the founder of Hypno-Health, based in Maine, and has worked with more than 4,000 clients on more than 300 different issues ranging from anxiety, chronic pain, smoking cessation, and sports performance.
+He is the founder of Hypno-Health, based in Maine, and has worked with more than 4,000 clients on over 300 different issues ranging from anxiety, chronic pain, smoking cessation, and sports performance, to fears, past life regression, stress and weight – to name just a few.

-As the author of a new book, The Healing Power of Hypnosis, he shares insights and case studies from his practice, showcasing the transformative potential of hypnotherapy.
+Author of his new book, The Healing Power of Hypnosis, he shares insights and case studies from his practice, showcasing the transformative potential of hypnotherapy.
 Sadlier has stayed true to a profession dedicated to the art of healing.
 His remarkable work demonstrates a blend of intelligence, sensibility, and extraordinary understanding of the human psyche.

 To understand Sadlier’s passion for his current work, one has to go back to the spring of 1964 to appreciate that his curiosity for the profession started at that time.
-It was a moment that started with hanging out with college friends and enjoying college life.
+It was a moment that began while hanging out with college friends and enjoying college life.

-“Coming out of college, I had my master’s degree in Therapeutic Recreation and Psychology, and I was excited to start my career,” explained Sadlier.
-“I loved my time at Springfield College, and I appreciated the connections I was able to make with long-time faculty member Charles F. Weckwerth.
-I was prepared to get out into the world and help others, and be willing to try new adventures.”
+“Coming out of college, I had my master’s degree in Therapeutic Recreation and Psychology and I was excited to start my career,” explained Sadlier.
+“I loved my time at Springfield College, and appreciated the connections I was able to make with long-time faculty member Charles F. Weckwerth.
+I was prepared to venture out into the world and help others, and be willing to experience new adventures.”

 Sadlier’s area of focus is centered around a person’s subconscious reprogramming, and accessing the treasure trove of subconscious information during hypnosis to reframe limiting beliefs, resolve trauma, and optimize well-being.